aledecicco/english-programming-language/docs/syntax.md

 Attempt to divide n by 0.
 ```

 In the three cases we are trying to divide a variable `n` by 0.
 If an error like this one is generated, it will bubble up until it reaches a sentence catching it.
-If it is not caught, it will be printed to the console and the program with exit.
+If it is not caught, it will be printed to the console and the program will exit.

 If it is caught, all changes made to the variables during the `try` (or `attempt`) block will be rolled back, and execution will continue in the `catch` block (or in the next sentence in the case of `attempt`).